Jorgetorreslopez/Jorgetorreslopez/README.md

 <h1 align="center">Hi (but in spanish) 👋, I'm Jorge</h1>
-<h3 align="center">I’m a full stack software engineer who’s passionate about creating software and websites with a focus of making the user’s experience fun, simple, and most importantly, effective.
-The creative process of styling web pages and delivering simple user-friendly solutions in precise and scalable code makes any challenge I stumble upon fun to tackle.</h3>
+<h3 align="center">I’m a full-stack software engineer dedicated to enhancing software systems, with a steadfast commitment to crafting user experiences that are not only enjoyable and intuitive but also exceptionally efficient.
+My passion lies in the art of designing visually appealing web interfaces while ensuring seamless and user-friendly functionality through meticulously structured, scalable code.
+Every technical challenge that comes my way is an opportunity to innovate, making the journey of problem-solving not just rewarding but genuinely exhilarating. </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jorgetorreslopez&label=Profile%20views&color=0e75b6&style=flat" alt="jorgetorreslopez" /> </p>